moejolloy/moejolloy/README.md

 ### Hi there 👋

-I'm Joe, a data engineer and former social worker who recently executed a handbrake turn on the Northcoders Data Engineering bootcamp!
-I am thriving whilst coding - regularly and (relatively) painlessly entering a lovely flow state.
-I'm ready to jump into data engineering professionally after my Northcoders graduation in March 2023.
+I'm Joe, a data engineer for a housing association's net zero team.
+A former social worker, I executed a handbrake turn on the Northcoders Data Engineering bootcamp in late 2022!
+I am thriving at the advent of my coding career, often finding a flow state, and enjoying solving concrete problems after time spent on more intractable issues in my previous work.

 <h3> Languages:</h3>
 <p>